This post may contain affiliate links.

-As a pet blogger and dog owner, I know that diarrhea in puppies is normal.
+As a pet blogger and dog owner, I know that diarrhea in puppies happens.
 But as a dog mom, a day of diarrhea is just too much and memories of Canine Parvovirus start swirling through my head.

 1. The puppies didn't have a change in behavior beyond having to go to the bathroom more often.